xreef/DHT12_sensor_library/README.md

-This is an Arduino and esp8266 library for the DHT12 series of very low cost temperature/humidity sensors (less than 1$).
+This is an Arduino and esp8266 library for the DHT12 series of very low cost temperature/humidity sensors (less than 1$) that work with i2c or one wire connection.

+AI read that sometime seems that need calibration, but I have tree of this and get value very similar to DHT22.
+If you have calibration this problem, open issue on github and I add implementation.

 Tutorial: